avj2352/ds-algo-2020/aws-certification/aws-ccp-01.md

 ### 03 - ELB - Elastic Load Balancer

-Puts a load balancer infront of instances
+Puts a load balancer in front of instances

 - Decouples Domain Configuration from Instances
 - Manage incoming traffic